rizinorg/cutter/docs/source/user-docs/menus/graph-widget-context-menu.rst

 When Graphviz is installed, the following options are also available:

  - Graphviz polyline
- - Graphviz polyline LR
  - Graphviz ortho
- - Graphviz ortho LR

 **Steps:** Right click anywhere on the Graph view and choose a layout from the ``Layout`` sub-menu.